JakubDeka/PopUpLearning/README.md

 Both applications can be also used by running ```french_learning.py```, where one can select which tool to use.

-# TODO

-App is available only in polish language, though the english version is on the way (date unspecified).
+App is available in two languages: polish and english.
+Language can be changed in the main window.